laurylopes/dbt-airalo/README.md

 #### Any data quality issues you encountered and how you handled them
 I found out that fact_order had duplicates.
 So I deduped the rows in the intermediate layer and created completed_at, failed_at, refunded_at so it would be easier to spot purchase processes.

-Also counrty ISO code were not uniform so I cast the codes, and homogeinise the primary keys so when doing joins I wouudn't have to cast them everytime.
+Also the ISO country codes were not uniform so I cast the codes, and homogeinise the primary keys so when doing joins I wouudn't have to cast them everytime.

 #### How do you decide where to perform
 To decide how to perform, I thought that an analysis based on the nber of users, amount they spend, type of user (frequent, rare, etc.) grouped by the acquisition channel would help identify who are the users, and what's their purchase behaviour.